pydata/xarray/doc/user-guide/data-structures.rst

 - A well formed netCDF or Zarr file on disk with :py:func:`~xarray.open_datatree()`.
 See :ref:`reading and writing files <io>`.

-For data files with groups that do not not align see :py:func:`xarray.open_group` or target each group individually :py:func:`xarray.open_dataset(group='groupname') <xarray.open_dataset>`.
+For data files with groups that do not not align see :py:func:`xarray.open_groups` or target each group individually :py:func:`xarray.open_dataset(group='groupname') <xarray.open_dataset>`.
 For more information about coordinate alignment see :ref:`datatree-inheritance`